Growth of Sobolev norms in quasi integrable quantum systems: Analytic part

-Concerning $F^{(S)}$, we have the following lemma.
+Concerning $F^{(\Sm)}$, we have the following lemma.

-\begin{lemma} Assume $F\in\rS\rho^m$, then $F^{(S)}\in \rA\rho^{-\infty}$. \end{lemma} \proof First remark that the statement is obviously true for the term coming from second term of \eqref{split.3}.
+\begin{lemma} Assume $F\in\rS\rho^m$, then $F^{(\Sm)}\in \rA\rho^{-\infty}$. \end{lemma} \proof First remark that the statement is obviously true for the second term of \eqref{split.3}.
 Consider now the first term of \eqref{split.3}.
-We are going to prove that $\forall s$ it is smoothing of order $s-m$, then, by Assumption I.v the thesis follows for $F_0^{(S)}$, while it follows for $F^{(S)}$ thanks to Assumption I.vi.

-To start with consider the case $m=0$; we prove that $F_0^{(S)}$ maps $\cH^0$ to $\cH^{s}$ for all $s.$ Using the spectral decomposition of the operators $A$, we have
+We are going to prove that $\forall s$ it is smoothing of order $s-m$, from which the result follows.
+First consider the case $m=0$; we prove that $F_0^{(\Sm)}$ maps $\cH^0$ to $\cH^{s}$ for all $s {\in \N.}$ Using the spectral decomposition of the operators $A$, we have